eiffel-community/community/PROJECT_LIFECYCLE.md

 request.

-Upon completion of the project creation process, TC Chair sends an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) in order to announce the creation of the project to broader community for increased visibility.
+Upon completion of the project creation process, TC Chair sends an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) in order to announce the creation of the project to the broader community for increased visibility.

 ## Project Lifecycle Stages